mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

 # Default installation

-Package registry can be activated out of box by executing the following command(s):
+Package registry can be activated out-of-the-box by executing the following command(s):

 ```bash
 # Install the package-registry CLI